top of page

 • A. 친구가 책을 읽어요.
 My friend is reading a book.

 • B. 어머니께서 책을 으세요.
-The mom is reading a book.
+My mom is reading a book.

 The example 'A' is about a friend.
 You don't have to show respect to your friend, so you just can say "읽어요" to mean "read".
 However, if you are talking about your mom, you have to show some respect for her!
 So, we attach this red marked (으)시 to the ending.